ROLE: DESIGN LEAD & SERVICE DESIGNER / YEAR: 2021 / CLIENT: NHS

 NHS Innovation Service: supporting innovation in healthcare

 Sparck BJSS worked with the NHS Accelerated Access Collaborative to build the Innovation Service.
-The service aims to help innovators to take their healthcare innovation from idea to adoption, by matching them with the relevant support organisations.
+The service aims to help innovators to take their healthcare innovation from idea to adoption by matching them with the relevant support organisations.
+As Design Lead, I guided a team consisting of one User Researcher and one Product Designer through the entire end-to-end design process, from research to delivery, ensuring a user-centered approach that met both business and stakeholder needs.

-Challenge: improve the service before it goes Live (Public Beta phase)
+Challenge: improve the service during the Public Beta phase

-The GDS (Government Digital Services) provides a framework that is split into 4 distinct phases: Discovery, Alpha, Beta (Private and Public Beta), and Live.
-During the Public Beta phase, the service was made available to the public, and improvements were made based on usage analytics and insights from user research.
+The GDS (Government Digital Service) provides a framework that is split into 4 distinct phases: Discovery, Alpha, Beta (Private and Public Beta), and Live.
+During the Public Beta phase, the service was made available to the public, and improvements were made based on:

-An analysis of the system analytics from the previous phase (Private Beta) allowed us to understand how people are behaving while using the platform, and identify a few pain points on the user journey: onboarding and filling in the innovation record.
+An analysis of the system analytics from the previous phase (Private Beta) allowed us to understand how people were behaving while using the platform and identify a few pain points in the user journey: onboarding and filling in the innovation record.

 Conversion funnel_02Conversion funnel_02